Faeq-F/Zarlasht/diary.md

 Also, after a meeting with my supervisor, I am improving my project plan.

 ### 07/10/2024 - 08/10/2024
 Finished improving the project plan.
-I have also setup hosting for the final program and all of the proof of concepts that will be produced.
-This includes deno deploy for the websocket servers and aiven for the Valkey database.
+I have also setup hosting for the final program and all of the proof of concepts that will be produced.<br>This includes deno deploy for the websocket servers and aiven for the Valkey database.